Literacy school holiday program

 - 2.00 - 4.30 PM

-The course will be held at our Bruce clinic.
+The course will be held at our Harrison clinic.
 See our contact & location page for address details and a map.

 Funding may be available under your child’s NDIS plan using the speech pathology group code and the therapeutic support rate.
 Contact your NDIS case manager to discuss and clarify your eligibility.
 If your child is not already registered as an NDIS client there may be a considerable wait for completion of the application process.